Our People.

 Multi-disciplinary Artist and Producer

-Masresha Wondmu was part of the CAN/HOME Horizons 2023 team as Assistant Creative Producer for the festival’s community programme in June 2023.
+Masresha Wondmu was part of the CAN/HOME Horizons 2023 and Horizons 2024 team as Assistant Creative Producer for the festival’s community programme in June 2023 and 2024.
 He was part of the team for our partnership project with Manchester Libraries.
 The partnership delivered family-friendly arts workshops in Beswick, Wythenshawe and Longsight libraries in 2021.

 Masresha completed CAN and Curious MindsPushing Boundaries arts facilitation training in 2023, which supported artists to build their skills and knowledge to grow their work in primary and secondary schools delivering creative workshops.